 Pipeline Reporting and Forecasting

 AI can model pipeline health, predict deal velocity, and flag at-risk opportunities based on activity patterns.
-Most CRM platforms now include some version of this.
-Gartner projects that by 2028, 60% of B2B sales tasks could be handled or assisted by AI – but the caveat in their research is that this projection assumes reasonably clean, accessible data and defined sales processes.
+Most CRM platforms now include some version of this, but performance depends heavily on clean, accessible data and defined sales processes.

 Accuracy degrades quickly if CRM hygiene is inconsistent, deal stages are loosely defined, or the sales cycle has non-standard steps that the tool cannot track.